FastAndFourier/FastAndFourier/README.md

 ### About me

 - 👋 Hi, I’m Louis.
-I'm a French master student in robotics
+I'm a French PhD student in robotics and ML at Sorbonne University
 - 👀 I’m interested in AI and Signal Processing for robotics and brain/cognition-related topics.
-- 🌱 I’m currently learning about Social Signal Processing, Social Robotics, XAI, Speech Processing
+- 🌱 I’m currently learning about Representation Learning, Deep Learning, and XAI
-- 📫 How to reach me: louis.simoon@gmail.com
+- 📫 How to reach me: louis.simon@isir.upmc.fr

 <br />